XX-net/XX-Net/README_ENG.md

 ### Newest Status：
  2018-06-23
-* Google have updated SSL，please update SSL to version 3.12.2 or above。
+* Google have updated server certificates，please update server certificates to version 3.12.2 or above。

 * Recently feedback domestic security software / QQ will affect the use of proxy tool, try to close the security software or QQ